 Nerf: Dodge Roll has fewer invincibility frames than other games in the series.
 This can throw of people who were used to dodging everywhere in Kingdom Hearts: Birth by Sleep, especially against bosses.

 Remember those fun overpowered attacks from Birth By Sleep like Mega Flare, Time Splicer, etc?
 Remember how you didn't take damage from attacks while using them?
 Not anymore.
 Sure, Dark Splicer is awesome, but make sure you use Curaga before using it and have Curaga selected for when you finish because you can die in the middle of the attack now.
+Mega Flare is still powerful and fires quick enough that you'd really only get hit if you try to fire it in the middle of an enemy's attack.

 Non-Human Sidekick: Sora and Riku can create "Spirit" Dream Eaters to help them in battle, which are based on real animals and mythical creatures.